Police Officer, Person Shot During Gold Coast Gunfight After Attempted Smash-And-Grab, Police Say

 One of the cars involved was a Dodge Durango SUV, police said.

-The two officers involved — one a 55-year-old with 17 years on the force, and the other a 20-year-old with six years — will be placed on routine administrative duties for 30 days, police said.
+The two officers involved — one a 55-year-old with 17 years on the force, and the other a 29-year-old with six years — will be placed on routine administrative duties for 30 days, police said.
 The shooting is being investigated by the Civilian Office of Police Accountability, police said.

 This is a developing story.